cpcobb/cpcobb.deathgrindfreak.io/join-us.md

 ---

 **Clan Tag:** #UU98QC9
-Clan Shield: Green/Black
+**Clan Shield:** Green/Black

 No rushed bases.
 If you can't use clash caller please don't join.
-We do not accept new Jedi requests on prep/war days to avoid scouts.
-Clan's trophy level is 1400 but there is no trophy level requirement.
+To avoid scouts we do not accept Jedi requests on prep/war days to avoid scouts.
+Trophy level is 1400 but there is no trophy level requirement.

 Joining the Ganja Jedi requires a minimum of: <br/>
 *TH8:*  Level 2+ Dragons, Golem, and Lvl 5+ Barb King <br/>